Notes on Theory of Distributed Systems: Mutual exclusion using strong primitives

 Because a test-and-set operation is atomic, if two processes both try to perform test-and-set on the same bit, only one of them will see a return value of 0.
 This is not true if each process simply executes the above code on a stock atomic register: there is an execution in which both processes read 0, then both write 1, then both return 0 to whatever called the non-atomic test-and-set subroutine.

 Test-and-set provides a trivial implementation of mutual exclusion, shown in Algorithm~\ref{alg-mutex-TAS}.

 \newFunc{\MTreset}{reset} \newData{\MTlock}{lock}

 It is easy to see that this code provides mutual exclusion, as once one process gets a 0 out of \MTlock, no other can escape the inner while loop until that process calls the \MTreset operation in its exiting state.
-It also provides progress (assuming the lock is initially set to 0); the only part of the code that is not straight-line code (which gets executed eventually by the fairness condition) is the inner loop, and if \MTlock is 0, some process escapes it, while if \MTlock is 1, some process is in the region between the \TestAndSet call and the \MTreset call, and so it eventually gets to \MTreset and lets the next process in (or itself, if it is very fast).
+It also provides progress (assuming the lock is initially set to 0); the only part of the code that is not straight-line code (which gets executed eventually by the fairness condition) is the inner loop, and if \MTlock is 0, some process escapes it, while if \MTlock is 1, some process is in the region between the \TAS call and the \MTreset call, and so it eventually gets to \MTreset and lets the next process in (or itself, if it is very fast).

-The algorithm does \emph{not} provide lockout-freedom: nothing prevents a single fast process from scooping up the lock bit every time it goes through the outer loop, while the other processes ineffectually grab at it just after it is taken away.
-Lockout-freedom requires a more sophisticated turn-taking strategy.
+The algorithm does \emph{not} provide starvation-freedom: nothing prevents a single fast process from scooping up the lock bit every time it goes through the outer loop, while the other processes ineffectually grab at it just after it is taken away.
+Starvation-freedom requires a more sophisticated turn-taking strategy.